Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Local Options
 *   modelDirectory: Optional.
 The directory in which the files for your neural networks will be.
 Defaults to the current working directory.

+**NOTE:** If using gradle to build a docker image for this connector, the modelDirectory must be specified as the value for `connectorSpecificInclusions` in the `gradle.properties` file.
+The default Dockerfile for this connector will place the modelDirectory files in the `/app/models` directory within the docker image.

 ## Running Inside Your Own Code<a name="core" id="core"></a>